Address

 If USAID were a private company, it would have been bankrupt decades ago.
 The agency exists to fund itself, not development, and its continued operation is a direct waste of taxpayer dollars.

-The final question is simple:
+The final questions are simple:

 🔴 Why does USAID continue to exist?